About REMIT

 - ACER regular surveillance scope is expanded to EU platforms covering electricity balancing markets and more information is provided about algorithmic trading.

 - The REMIT reform creates a new setting for investigations and enforcement.
-ACER has been granted investigatory powers in cross-border cases (involving 2 or more Member States).
-These powers complement the national regulators’ investigatory powers with ACER and the National Regulatory Authorities (NRAs) working closely together.
+ACER has been granted an investigatory mandate in cross-border cases affecting two or more Member States.
+This mandate complements national regulators’ investigatory authority, with ACER and NRAs working closely together.
+See ACER’s Rules of Procedure on how such cross-border investigations are conducted.

 - Enforcement continues to be at national level.
 The power to impose fines for infringements of the REMIT prohibitions or the substantive obligations included in the regulation will remain in the hands of the Member States.
 ACER’s enforcement powers are limited to ACER being able to carry out our investigations or compliance with our requests for information e.g. if a party inhibits our onsite inspection or fails to provide the requested information then ACER can impose a fine.
 ACER has also been tasked with adopting decisions to approve the authorisations and the withdrawal of authorisations of Inside Information Platforms (IIPs) and Registered Reporting Mechanisms (RRMs).